caligari87/darkdoomz/readme.md

 A settings menu is provided to adjust the effect.
 The following settings are available:

-* **Preset** - Eight pre-set lighting levels in 32-unit increments.
-Equivalents to DarkDoom Lite, Classic, and Black are noted.
-* **Mode** - Two adjustment modes are available:
+* **Mode** - Several adjustment modes are available:
   * **Subtract** - Simply subtracts from the light level.
 This mimics DarkDoom's method.
   * **Compress** - Applies a linear range commpression, so the light levels don't bottom out as quickly.
-  * A third adjustment mode is available by setting `ddz_mode` to `3` in the console.
-This simply clamps the maximum brightness level without lowering darker sectors.
-Not exposed in the menu because it doesn't really mesh with the available presets.
+  * **Clamp** - Clamps the maximum brightness level without lowering darker sectors.
-* **Fine-Tune** - Adjust the preset darkness setting by +/-16 units.
+  * **DarkDoom** - Three additional modes to emulate classic DarkDoom.
+These override the preset darkening settings.
+  * **Preset** - Eight pre-set lighting levels in 32-unit increments.
-* **Minimum Lightlevel** - Clamps the minimum light level for both "Subtract" and "Compress" modes.
+* **Min.
+Lightlevel** - Clamps the minimum light level for both "Subtract" and "Compress" modes.
 * **Sky Sectors** - Adjust how much effect is applied to sectors with a sky (full, half, or none)
+* **Sector Effects** - Enables or disables sector light effects (flicker, pulse, etc).
+Requires a restart of the map.

+* **Fog Mode** - Alias to GZDoom's built-in light fade setting.
+* **Fog Density** - Overrides the default light fade intensity.
+Can make maps really dark at a distance even in brighter areas.

 There is also a flashlight available, with the following settings: